Selected 29er mountain bikes Online

-The 29er mountain bikes are relatively new trend.
+The 29er mountain bikes are a relatively new trend.
 If you are riding a mountain bike for many years, you are probably riding a 26er bicycle.
 Actually, the 29er wheels are not new: these large wheels are commonly used for road racing bicycles, touring and hybrid bicycles.
-They are al have the same rims diameter.
+They all have the same wheel diameter.
 The main question is whether switching to a 29er bike would be the right move.
-Before trying to give an answer to this question, let’s first try to understand what exactly a 29er mountain bike is.
+Before trying to answer this question, let’s first try to understand what exactly a 29er mountain bike is.

 What are 29er Mountain Bikes?